jlpalaciosb/anotador-php/README.md

 * Store the user notes encrypted in the database.
 * Navigate per month.

-## Getting Started
+### Prerequisites

 You can run the app with docker!

-### Prerequisites

 * docker
 * docker-compose